Marian feast days: In the Catholic Church

 There are many more Marian commemorations celebrated in various localities, but not included in the General Roman Calendar.

 May devotions to the Blessed Virgin Mary take place in many Catholic regions.
-There is no firm structure as to the content of a May devotion.
-It includes usually the singing of Marian anthems, readings from the Scriptures, a sermon or a presentation by local choirs.
-The whole rosary is prayed separately and is usually not a part of a Marian devotion, although Hail Marys are included.
 The devotion was promoted by the Jesuits and spread to Jesuit colleges and to the entire Latin Church and since that time it has been a regular feature of Catholic life.
 Marian devotions may be held within the family, around a "May Altar" consisting of a table with a Marian picture decorated with many May flowers.
 The family would then pray together the rosary.
 May devotions exist in the entire Latin church and since that time have been a regular feature of Catholic life.

-In the Catholic Church, traditionally the month of October is called rosary month, since the faithful are encouraged to pray the rosary.
+In the Catholic Church, traditionally the month of October is called "rosary month", since the faithful are encouraged to pray the rosary.
 Since 1571, the Festum Beatae Mariae Virginis a Rosario (Feast of the Blessed Virgin Mary of the Rosary), is celebrated on October 7.
 In 2005 Pope Benedict XVI stated:

 The month of October is dedicated to the Holy Rosary, the unique contemplative prayer through which, guided by the Lord's Heavenly Mother, we fix our gaze on the face of the Redeemer in order to be conformed to his joyful, light-filled, sorrowful and glorious mysteries.
 This ancient prayer is having a providential revival, thanks also to the example and teaching of the beloved Pope John Paul II.
 I invite you to reread his Apostolic Letter Rosarium Virginis Mariae and to put into practice its directions on the personal, family and community levels.